kekneus373/editpack-useful-stuff/README.md

 Easy copy-paste commands and guides for installing FFmpeg, downloading copyright-free music from the famous video platform and fixing specific device issues:

 * `readme-ffmpeg-vistab.md` *- Set up your environment to stabilize videos.
 Windows included;*
-* `readme-compress-ffmpeg-multitasking.md` *- Compress videos in the background and keep working without utilizing entire CPU;*
+* `readme-compress-ffmpeg-multitasking.md` *- Compress videos in the background and keep working without utilizing the entire CPU;*
 * `readme-use-yt-dlp-to-download-music.txt` *- Use this powerful tool to download background music you need.
 Even cut out some track from a mix;*
 * `readme-fix-kazam-screencast-audio-delay.png` *- Synchronize audio stream in a laggy screen recording made with Kazam in Kdenlive.
-A bit strange at first, but looking a bit closer will tell you how it's done.*
+A bit strange at first, but looking a bit closer will tell you how it's done;*
+* `use-aexciter.md` *- Make audio worse and hissy, like from a bad microphone;*
+* `use-pitch.md` *- Guide to pitch the voice with FFmpeg.*

 ### Resources
 --------------